 He was a keen fly fisherman, for trout or salmon.
 Often with rights to fish local streams like the river Monnow in Wales, where he vainly tried to teach me how to fish.
 He travelled regularly to his favourite lodgings & loughs in the West of Ireland and to Loch Ba on Mull in Scotland.

-He died at Sutton Manor and was buried in the family plot beside his brother Duncan and his parents at St Leonards Church in Cliddesden, close to his old family home.
+He died at his home in Sutton Manor and was buried in the family plot beside his brother Duncan and his parents at St Leonards Church in Cliddesden, close to his old family home, Audleys Wood.

 Raymond Simonds, February 2021